Here is the founder’s story about CrawlQ

 It was terrifying but momentous.
 I was elated but nervous also.
 I made a big and conscious choice to start this.
 I couldn’t sleep the night we launched the product.
 I still remember the long queues at the Exhibition.
 Founders to Marketers were interested to see the product demo and how their website performs against their competitors.

 Ah…it was great but while working on the CrawlQ, soon I realized that I am falling into the typical trap of not talking to real customers before developing CrawlQ.
-So I was dedicated and committed to solve it and fix it and not repeat the same mistake again that I hear too often.
+So I was dedicated and committed to solve it and fix it and not repeat the same mistake that I hear too often.

 Soon, I started building funnels, joined top-coachings programs in the field of copywriting and content development from Tai Lopez to Dan Martel and Nick Kozmin.
 In a short period, I learned so much in the last two years.